top of page

 • Your reader is only one person with one perspective.
 They are not a gatekeeper, nor do they have final say over what you include in your manuscript.

-• Feedback comes in the form of comments on the draft as well as a 1-2 page editor report giving you some notes on larger themes and sharing applicable resources.
+• Feedback may come in the form of comments on the draft and/or a 1-2 page editor report giving notes on larger themes and sharing applicable resources.
+If you have a preference on how you'd like to receive your format please include that in your request.

 How to hire one